-These Father’s Day coloring with paper ties are tacky.
+These Father’s Day coloring with paper ties are super tacky.
 They are supposed to be.
 Make them as embellishments on your Father’s Day Cards and they will make Dad laugh.
+This technique is called coloring with paper or paper piercing.
+Everyone on HSN Craft Day is trying it!

 Once you are sure you understand the basics, download one or all of the tie SVG files (there are no Design space files for coloring with paper).
 The instruction sheet in the download file explains how to upload it to Design Space.